mthomas7/stat-slides/binomial/binomial.md

 [1] 0.375
 ```

-There are other binom commands - let's figure them out.
+(There are other binom command too)

 A Plot
 ===